ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

 .. important::

    Do not confuse :cpp:any:`hdf5::node::Datatype` with :cpp:class:`hdf5::datatype::Datatype`.
-Thoug the former one is constructed from the latter one, the latter one cannot be accessed via a path.
+Though the former one is constructed from the latter one, the latter one cannot be accessed via a path.
    A committed datatype is a means to store complex datatype within a file.